SWE-bench/SWE-smith/README.md

 Excited about SWE-smith?
 We're actively working on several follow ups, and love meaningful collaborations!
 What we're thinking about...
 * Make SWE-smith work for non-Python languages
 * New bug generation techniques
-* Train SWE-agents with more
+* Train SWE-agents with more trajectories and new methods

+Check out the [Contributing Guide](CONTRIBUTING.md) for more.

 Contact Person: [John Yang](https://john-b-yang.github.io/), [Kilian Lieret](https://github.com/klieret/)
 (Email: [johnby@stanford.edu](mailto:johnby@stanford.edu))